-See Note 2 to our consolidated financial statements included elsewhere in this prospectus for additional information regarding recent accounting pronouncements.
+See Note 2 to our consolidated financial statements included in this prospectus.

-Controls and Procedures
+Evaluation of Disclosure Controls and Procedures

 Disclosure controls are procedures that are designed with the objective of ensuring that information required to be disclosed in our reports filed under the Exchange Act, is recorded, processed, summarized, and reported within the time period specified in the SEC's rules and forms.
 Disclosure controls are also designed with the objective of ensuring that such information is accumulated and communicated to our management, including the chief executive officer and chief financial officer, as appropriate to allow timely decisions regarding required disclosure.
-In connection with Silver Spike's amendment to its annual report on Form 10-K, Silver Spike's management reevaluated, with the participation of Silver Spike's current chief executive officer and chief financial officer (Silver Spike's "Certifying Officers"), the effectiveness of our disclosure controls and procedures as of December 31, 2020, pursuant to Rule 13a-15(b) under the Exchange Act.
-Based upon that evaluation, Silver Spike's Certifying Officers concluded that, solely due to the material weakness in our internal control over financial reporting that led to Silver

-Spike's restatement of its financial statements to reclassify its Public Warrants and Private Placement Warrants as described in the Explanatory Note to Silver Spike's amendment to its annual report on Form 10-K, Silver Spike's disclosure controls and procedures were not effective as December 31, 2020.
+In connection with Silver Spike's amendment to its annual report on Form 10-K, management re-evaluated, with the participation of Silver Spike's then-current chief executive officer and chief financial officer (Silver Spike's "Certifying Officers"), the effectiveness of Silver Spike's disclosure controls and procedures as of December 31, 2020, pursuant to Rule 13a-15(b) under the Exchange Act.
+Based upon that evaluation, Silver Spike's Certifying Officers concluded that, solely due to the material weakness in Silver Spike's internal control over financial reporting that led to Silver Spike's restatement of its financial statements to reclassify its Public Warrants and Private Placement Warrants as described in the Explanatory Note to Silver Spike's amendment to its annual report on Form 10-K, Silver Spike's disclosure controls and procedures were not effective as December 31, 2020.
+Based on the evaluation, and in light of the material weakness in internal controls described above, our Chief Executive Officer and Chief Financial Officer have concluded that as of December 31, 2021, our disclosure controls and procedures were not effective.

 We do not expect that our disclosure controls and procedures will prevent all errors and all instances of fraud.
 Disclosure controls and procedures, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the disclosure controls and procedures are met.
 Further, the design of disclosure controls and procedures must reflect the fact that there are resource constraints, and the benefits must be considered relative to their costs.
 Because of the inherent limitations in all disclosure controls and procedures, no evaluation of disclosure controls and procedures can provide absolute assurance that we have detected all our control deficiencies and instances of fraud, if any.
-The design of disclosure controls and procedures also is based partly on certain assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving our stated goals under all potential future conditions.
+The design of disclosure controls and procedures also is based partly on certain assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.